November 10, 2017

-Our Maids at American Housekeeping run through a full kitchen cleaning services checklist during each cleaning session.
+Our maid service in Reno, Sparks, Carson City, and San Antonio run through a full kitchen cleaning services checklist during each cleaning session.
 We always:

-We are also more than happy to accommodate your extra kitchen cleaning requests.
-Most all of our cleaning products don’t contain bleach, but we can also make special cleaning product accommodations.
+Our San Antonio and Reno maid service is more than happy to accommodate your extra kitchen cleaning requests.
+Most all of our Reno, Sparks, Carson City, and San Antonio house cleaning products don’t contain bleach, but we can also make special cleaning product accommodations.
 If you have any further question, feel free to connect with us.
 We would love to hear from you.